realabbas/serverless-lambda-node-express-mongodb/README.md

   - `Serverless-offline`
   - `loadtest`

-Installation Steps
+**Installation Steps**

-In the root directory ru the following command:
+In the root directory run the following command:
 - `npm install`
 It will save all the dependencies and dev-dependencies present in package.json